Ask & You Shall Receive #12:

 The name “Lucifer” literally means “light bearer” and comes from the root word halal we’ve already discussed earlier.
 Another verse gives us further insight:

-…Thus says the Lord GOD: “You were the seal of perfection, Full of wisdom and perfect in beauty.
-You were in Eden, the garden of God; Every precious stone was your covering: the sardius, topaz, and diamond, beryl, onyx, and jasper, sapphire, turquoise, and emerald with gold.
+…Thus says the Lord God: “You were the seal of perfection, full of wisdom and perfect in beauty.
+You were in Eden, the garden of God; every precious stone was your covering: the sardius, topaz, and diamond, beryl, onyx, and jasper, sapphire, turquoise, and emerald with gold.
 The workmanship of your timbrels and pipes was prepared for you on the day you were created.
-Ezekiel 28:12b-13 (emphasis mine)
+Ezekiel 28:12b-13

-And then Lucifer fell and became Satan and the rest is history.
+And then Lucifer fell, became Satan, and the rest is history.

 Music: A Spiritual Force